Tokyo: Neon Signs and Infinite Alleys

 It also turns out that getting reservations several days ahead is necessary if you plan to dine at a specific restaurant.
 In San Francisco, most restaurants accept walk-ins even if they’re full.
 The consequence is usually a few hours of waiting.
 The longest wait time we’ve heard was for FOUR hours.
 We said no thanks and ended up eating somewhere else.
 But hey, we had a choice to wait if we really wanted to.

 In Tokyo, you hardly see lines.
 We foolishly took this as good news.
-It wasn’t until we spoke to the host/hostess that we found out that there were no lines because they turned people away if you had no reservations.
+It wasn’t until we spoke to the host/hostess that we found out that there were no lines because they turned people away if they had no reservations.

-I hardly took pictures of food because it felt awkward to bring out my camera while everyone was enjoying their meal.
+I hardly took pictures of the food because it felt awkward to bring out my camera while everyone was enjoying their meal.
 Tokyo restaurants (at least the ones we visited) were so quiet that moving around with a relatively large camera was easily noticeable.

 The only photos I managed to take were in Akomeya tucked somewhere in the Ginza neighborhood.
 It’s a grocery store that comes with a tiny, sort-of-hidden restaurant at the back.
 The menu had only one set meal using seasonal ingredients.
 The whole set was good, but my favorite was the rice.
 Every bite was heaven.
 I’ve never had rice that delicious!